 Victoria Falls River Lodge has a great ‘Junior Explorers’ programme.
 The idea is for the children to embrace the outdoors like a true African Explorer and learn all about the fascinating flora and fauna of the wild surrounds.
 There are also bush walks, fables by firelight, and a range of games to keep the kids busy.
 At the end of the day, there are stories around the fire of traditional African tales and if the weather is not agreeable there are a range of games for indoor entertainment.

-Our favourite tours showcasing the best of African Family Safaris
+Our favourite tours showcasing the best of Family Safaris in Africa

-A selection of our favourite places for African Family Safaris
+A selection of our favourite places for Family Safaris in Africa

 Accommodations for every kind of traveller

 Villa | Sabi Sand Game Reserve

 At Rhino Africa, we have wonderful relationships and connections, which enable us to give you the best prices - guaranteed.

 Our overwhelming love and passion for Africa makes us want to share our first-hand knowledge with you, so join us for tailor-made itineraries and magical moments.